Ontario Graduate Scholarships and Queen Elizabeth II Graduate Scholarships in Science and Technology

 - Be a Canadian citizen, a Permanent Resident, or a Protected Person [under subsection 95 (2) of the Immigration and Refugee Protections Act (Canada)] as of the OGS/QEII application deadline.

-- If an OGS/QEII-GSST applicant is an international student holding a valid study permit as of the OGS/QEII-GSST application deadline, they may be considered for OGS awards that the MTCU has allowed Trent University to provide to international students.
+- If an OGS/QEII-GSST applicant is an international student they must hold a valid study permit as of the OGS/QEII-GSST award start date so that they can be considered for OGS awards that the MTCU has allowed Trent University to provide to international students.
 Trent has two (2) OGS awards allocated for international students.

 Time in Program Eligibility